IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemNonDS/readme.md

 The “workflow executor” of the provisioning service must have RACF authority to execute the service, and must also have the following authority:
 * Authority to allocate data sets with the HLQ assigned to that Db2 instance, as well as USS files
-* Read/write authority for the system PROCLIB and WLM application environment definition
+* Read/write authority for the Db2 subsystem PROCLIB and WLM application environment definition
 * Authority to generate RACF PassTickets to others executing steps where a password would be required

 Db2 itself requires specific authorities when executing some of the installation and provisioning steps, and some workflow steps are executed under user IDs other than the workflow executor, by using the runAsUser ID.
 For details, see the tables in [Authorizations for workflows](#authorizations-for-workflows).